Dinomite-Studios/unity-azure-pipelines-tasks-docs/docs/02-tasks/03-unity-activate-license-task.md

 ### unityEditorsLocation

-For the task to run successfully it needs to know where the Unity Hub executable can be found on the agent.
-This input defines where to look for it.
+For the task to run successfully it needs to know where Unity installations are located at on the agent.
+This input lets you configure, where the task should look for installations.

 | YAML                       | Classic Editor                | Required | Default |
 |----------------------------|-------------------------------|----------|---------|